 Home builders feel great about the future of U.S. housing.

-With today's mortgage rates still-low and U.S. rents rising, home builders are planning for a stellar 2017.
+With today's mortgage rates still-low and U.S. rents rising, home builders are planning for a strong last half of 2017.

 Market confidence among the nation's builders is near its highest since 2005.

-As measured by the National Association of Home Builders' Housing Market Index (HMI), home builder sentiment reads 65 out of 100, which is a "confident" figure.
+As measured by the National Association of Home Builders' Housing Market Index (HMI), home builder sentiment reads 70 out of 100, a figure that denotes extreme confidence

-After reaching a low of 8 -- yes 8! -- in January 2009, the housing market is back on track with readings in the mid-60s.
+After reaching a low of 8 -- yes 8! -- in January 2009, the housing market is back on track with readings near all-time highs.

-February marks the 32nd month in a row with a confidence "score" above 50, the mark which builders are considered optimistic.
+May marks the 35th month in a row with a confidence "score" above 50, the mark at which builders are considered optimistic.

 It's no surprise.